The Boy and the Mantle

-"The Boy and the Mantle" is Child ballad number 29, (Roud #3961) an Arthurian story.

-Unlike the ballads before it, and like "King Arthur and King Cornwall" and "The Marriage of Sir Gawain" immediately after it in the collection, this is not a folk ballad but a song from professional minstrels.
+"The Boy and the Mantle" (Roud 3961, Child 29) is an Arthurian folk ballad.
+Unlike the ballads before it, and like "King Arthur and King Cornwall" and "The Marriage of Sir Gawain" immediately after it in the Francis James Child collection, this is not a folk ballad but a song from professional minstrels.

 Synopsis

+A boy comes to King Arthur's court with an enchanted mantle that can not be worn by an unfaithful wife.
+Guinevere dons it, but appears to be naked: